Crystalline liftings and weight part of Serre's conjecture: Introduction

 \textbf{Acknowledgement} This paper is a natural generalization of the results of Toby Gee, Tong Liu and David Savitt.
 It is a great pleasure to acknowledge their beautiful papers.
-In particular, we would like to thank their great generosity in sharing with us their unpublished notes \cite{GLS14+}, which played an very important role in the later developments of this paper (see Section 5 of our paper).
+In particular, the author would like to thank their great generosity in sharing with us their unpublished notes \cite{GLS14+}, which played an very important role in the later developments of this paper (see Section 5 of our paper).
 We would like to thank Tong Liu and David Savitt for comments on an earlier draft.
 This paper is written when the author is a postdoc in Beijing International Center for Mathematical Research, and we would like to thank the institute for the hospitality.
 The author also would like to heartily thank his postdoc mentor, Ruochuan Liu, for his constant interest, encouragement and support.
-Finally, we would like to thank Florian Herzig, Stefano Morra, Yoshiyasu Ozeki, Chol Park, Zhongwei Yang, and Yuancao Zhang for various useful discussions and correspondences.
+We would like to thank Florian Herzig, Stefano Morra, Yoshiyasu Ozeki, Chol Park, Zhongwei Yang, and Yuancao Zhang for various useful discussions and correspondences.
+The author also thank the anonymous referee(s) for useful comments which help to improve the exposition.
 This work is partially supported by China Postdoctoral Science Foundation General Financial Grant 2014M550539.